Behodler/BehodlerUI/README.md

 ## Developers
 If you would like to submit a pull request, it's required that you test and run the dapp through the docker containers specified in docker-compose.

+All commands are meant to be run from the `client` directory.

 To start up the UI container,
 ```
 npm start